kiwifb/simple-ambari-deployment/README.md

 ## Deploying the app

-Edit the host file and deploy.sh file and run:
+Edit the inventory file and deploy.sh file and run:

 ```
 ./deploy.sh